rafaelbeirigo/ma-github/README.md

 * Set the environment variable MA_GITHUB_USER with your Github user

-Then run `M-x ma-github-create-repo` in Emacs, which will:
+Then run `M-x ma-github-create` in Emacs, which will:

 * create the repository in github.com